BenguBanu/Analysing-AIRBNB-data/README.md

 **Seattle Boston Airbnbs Price Comparison ipynb, I got answer of this question:
 How is price changing when comparing Seattle and Boston airbnbs?

+**Analysing Seattle and Boston Airbnb data.ipynb
+I put all the questions answer in one notebook

+I generally used Pandas , Seaborn and Matplotlib libraries